 Here's the final appearance with two overlapping strips of tape.

-There is still a lot of cleanup to do on the joints and epoxy but I'm ready to get started on plank 2.
+There is still a lot of cleanup to do on the joints and epoxy but I'm ready to get started on plank number two.

 To begin, I've clamped the roughly cut plywood plank into place with the top plotted line lined up to the next corner angle on each station frame.

-My plan is to trace the top edge of plank 1 onto plank 2.
+My plan is to trace the top edge of plank 1 onto plank two.
 Then draw a line 20mm below that (the overlap amount) to determine the bottom cut.

 I double checked all the measurements with the plans just to make sure I was still in the ballpark, then used a batten to ensure fair lines.